top of page

 IMG_4288.heic

-American cellist and viol player Stephen Moran enjoys performing a wide range of repertoire, from 17th-century music to contemporary works and American folk music.
-Stephen's current focus is primarily on the historically informed performance of music from the Baroque to the 19th Century.
-He strives to combine knowledge from historical sources, contemporary instruments and vivid storytelling into compelling and thought-provoking interpretations.
-Highlights of his career include appearances with well-known artists such as Paul Watkins, Marc Destrubé and Sigiswald Kuijken.
+American cellist and viol player Stephen Moran enjoys performing a wide range of repertoire, from 16th-century music to contemporary works and American folk music.
+Stephen focuses primarily on the historically informed performance of music from the Renaissance to the 19th Century.
+He strives to combine knowledge from historical sources, contemporary instruments, and vivid storytelling into compelling and thought-provoking interpretations.
+A highly sought-after collaborator, Stephen's ensembles pseudonym and Fleet Street Revival can be heard frequently in Switzerland, Germany, Belgium, the Netherlands, and the United Kingdom, with performances broadcast on radio by the BBC (UK), Concertzender (NL), and SRF (CH).

 In addition to his concert activities, Stephen is also a dedicated educator.
-During his studies at Stony Brook University in New York he was an assistant to Colin Carr, and he continues to maintain a private teaching studio.
+During his studies at Stony Brook University in New York he was an assistant to Colin Carr.
+Since moving to Switzerland, he has continued to teach cello as well as viola da gamba privately.

 Stephen holds a Bachelor’s from McGill University in Montreal, where he studied cello with Brian Manker and baroque cello with Susie Napper.
-He continued his studies with Colin Carr at Stony Brook University, where he received a Masters and a Doctor of Musical Arts (DMA) degree.
+He continued his studies with Colin Carr at Stony Brook University, where he received a Master and a Doctor of Musical Arts (DMA) degree.
+He received a Master of Performance and is currently completing a Master of Pedagogy studying with Paolo Pandolfo at the Schola Cantorum Basiliensis.

 bottom of page